-Heartening and filling Irish stew, Ireland’s national dish and loved the word over.
+Heartening and filling Irish stew, Ireland’s national dish and loved the world over.
 Like all stews and casseroles, they benefit from being made the day before, this is no exception.

 - 2 tbsp oil